Evan32Bits/Valoria-SX/README.md

 - 🖤 [My Github](https://github.com/Evan32Bits) The owner of this repo

 ## 🏛️ Legal
-All my code is own only by me you CANNOT redistribute it and it is under the protection of the myfistinyourface license.
+All my code is own only by me you CANNOT redistribute it and it is under the protection of the IDareYouToTry license.
 However you can edit/adapt it to your server but not give it to someone.